 ARTICLE XIV.
 WARRANTY

 14.1 Warranty Period.
-The warranties set forth in this Article XIV in respect of any Unit (except warranties as to title) shall apply to defects which appear during the period commencing upon the earlier of (a) Acceptance or (b) first commercial operation of the Unit, and ending upon the earlier of (x) twelve (12) months next following initial synchronization of the Unit or (y) twenty-four (24) months next following the Shipment Date of the Unit (the “Warranty Period”).
+The warranties set forth in this Article XIV in respect of:

+any Scope of Work that is part of or relating to a Unit (except warranties as to title) shall apply to defects which appear during a period of one (1) year commencing upon the earlier of (a) Acceptance of the Unit, (b) first commercial operation of the Unit; provided, however, such period shall not commence later than the end of the Installation Period.

+any Scope of Work that is not part of or relating to a Unit (except warranties as to title) shall apply to defects which appear during a period of one (1) year commencing upon Acceptance of the last Unit.

+(the “Warranty Period”).

 14.2 Warranties.
-Seller warrants to Purchaser that during the Warranty Period: (i) the Equipment to be delivered hereunder shall be designed and fit for the purpose of generating electric power when operated in accordance with Seller’s specific operation instructions and, in the absence thereof, in accordance with generally accepted operation practices of the electric power producing industry and shall be free from defects in material, workmanship and title; and (ii) Services shall be performed in a competent, diligent manner in accordance with any mutually agreed specifications.
+Seller warrants to Purchaser that during the Warranty Period: (i) the Equipment to be delivered hereunder shall be new and unrepaired (except as permitted by Purchaser); designed, of suitable grade, and fit for the purpose of generating electric power when operated in accordance with Seller’s written operating instructions and, in the absence thereof, in accordance with generally accepted operating practices of the electric power producing industry; conforms to the Specification and other requirements of this Agreement; and shall be free from defects in material, workmanship and title; and (ii) the balance of the Scope of Work shall be performed in a competent, diligent manner and shall conform with the Specifications and other requirements of this Agreement.

 14.3 Remedies.
-If the Equipment delivered or Services performed hereunder do not meet the above warranties during the Warranty Period, Purchaser shall promptly notify Seller in writing and make the Equipment available promptly for correction.
-Seller shall thereupon correct any defect by, at its option, (i) reperforming the defective Services, (ii) repairing the defective part of the Equipment or (iii) by making available necessary replacement parts F.O.B. factory, freight prepaid to the Facility.
-Seller shall provide Technical Advisory Services reasonably necessary for any such repair of the Equipment, but Seller shall not be responsible for removal or replacement of structures or other parts of the facility.
-If a defect in the Equipment or part thereof cannot be corrected by Seller’s reasonable efforts, the Parties will negotiate an equitable adjustment in price with respect to such Equipment or part thereof.
+If the Equipment delivered or Scope of Work performed hereunder do not meet the above warranties during the Warranty Period, Seller shall immediately or on an expedited basis such that it meets the requirements of this Agreement, and at no cost to Purchaser, correct any defect by (i) reperforming the defective Scope of Work, (ii) repairing the defective part of the Equipment or (iii) making the necessary replacement of the defective part of the Equipment.
+Seller shall provide a service engineer at the Site and all other technical advisory services reasonably necessary for any such repair of the Equipment as soon as reasonably possible after receipt of notice by Purchaser of said defect (but in any case not later than five (5) days after receipt of notice).
+Seller shall at its sole expense disassemble, remove, replace and reinstall the Equipment to the extent necessary while minimizing the downtime required for Seller to perform its warranty obligations.
+Seller shall not be responsible for removal or replacement of structures or other parts of the Facility which have not been furnished by Seller or its Vendors.
+Any change to the Equipment that would alter conformance with the Specification may be made only with prior written approval of Purchaser.
+If after notice of such defect Seller unreasonably delays the commencement and/or completion of rectifying the defect, Purchaser may then, following written notice to Seller, correct such defect and Seller shall be responsible and pay Purchaser for all reasonable costs and expenses incurred by Purchaser upon receipt of Purchaser’s certified invoice.
+In an emergency where delay would cause serious risk of loss or damage, and notice to and corrective action of a warranty defect by Seller is not possible in a timely manner, Purchaser may, for the account of Seller, take such actions as necessary to mitigate such risk and correct the defect upon oral notice to Seller followed immediately with written confirmation of such notice.
 The condition of any tests shall be mutually agreed upon and Seller shall be notified of and may be represented at, all tests that may be made.